 The U.S. Department of Energy (DOE) Joint Genome Institute (JGI) was created in 1997 to unite the expertise and resources in DNA sequencing, informatics, and technology development pioneered at the U.S. Department of Energy (DOE) genome centers at Lawrence Berkeley National Laboratory (Berkeley Lab), Lawrence Livermore National Laboratory (LLNL), and Los Alamos National Laboratory (LANL).
 In 1999, to accelerate the completion of DOE’s commitment to the Human Genome Project, the University of California, which manages Berkeley Lab, leased laboratory and office space in a light industrial park in Walnut Creek, California, to consolidate activities.
 The significant economies of scale achieved in doing so enabled the JGI to be the first to publish the sequence analysis of the target chromosomes 5, 16, and 19, in the journal Nature.
 Following this accomplishment, the JGI went on to advance basic science by sequencing scores of microbial species as well as several model organisms and contributing this information freely to the public databases.

 The vast majority of JGI proposals are supported under the auspices of the Community Science Program (CSP), characterize organisms (plants and microbes) relevant to the DOE science mission areas of bioenergy, global carbon cycling, and biogeochemistry.
-Among the JGI’s largest dedicated partnerships are the DOE Bioenergy Research Centers (BRCs), which seek to accelerate the development of next generation cellulosic biofuels and bioproducts.
-The JGI continues to receive its support from the Office of Biological and Environmental Research in DOE’s Office of Science.
+Among the JGI’s largest dedicated partnerships are the DOE Bioenergy Research Centers (BRCs), which seek to accelerate the development of biofuels and bioproducts.
+The JGI continues to receive its support from the Office of Biological and Environmental Research in the DOE’s Office of Science.